Harihrann/4.Execution_of_NetworkCommends/README.md

+# Develop By : Hariharan S
+# Reg No : 212224040101

 # 4.Execution_of_NetworkCommands
-## AIM :Use of Network commands in Real Time environment
+# AIM :Use of Network commands in Real Time environment
-## Software : Command Prompt And Network Protocol Analyzer
+# Software : Command Prompt And Network Protocol Analyzer
-## Procedure: To do this EXPERIMENT- follows these steps:
+# Procedure: To do this EXPERIMENT- follows these steps:
 <BR>
 In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup ,traceroute and also Capture ping and traceroute PDUs using a network protocol analyzer
 <BR>